US STOCKS-Futures edge higher, on track for strong month

 NEW YORK, Nov 29 (Reuters) - U.S. stock index futures edged higher on Friday, with investors reluctant to make big bets in an abbreviated session, though major indexes remained on track for their third straight month of strong gains.

-Trading will likely be anemic, as it has been all this week, with many investors out for the Thanksgiving holiday.
-The stock market will close three hours early at 1 p.m.
+* Trading will likely be anemic, as it has been all this week, with many investors out for the Thanksgiving holiday.
+Markets will close three hours early at 1 p.m.
 (1800 GMT), following an all-day closure on Thursday.

-Retail stocks will be in focus as investors attempt to get an early read on the strength of the holiday shopping season.
-“Black Friday” typically marks the unofficial start to the holiday shopping season, but many stores opened on Thursday and offered steep discounts.
+* Retail stocks will be in focus as investors attempt to get an early read on the strength of the holiday shopping season.
+While “Black Friday” typically marks the unofficial start to the holiday shopping season, many stores opened on Thursday and offered steep discounts.

-“I‘m happy with the size of the crowds I’ve seen so far; it is very important to see the consumer, especially the mid-level consumer, alive and well over the coming weeks,” said Russell.
-“The important thing will be whether shoppers stay excited through the season.”

-For the week, the Dow is up 0.2 percent and the S&P is up slightly more than 0.1 percent, with both indexes on track for their eighth straight weekly gain.
+* For the week, the Dow is up 0.2 percent and the S&P is up slightly more than 0.1 percent.
+Both indexes are on track for their eighth straight weekly gain.
 The Nasdaq is up 1.3 percent on the week.